 I have written a review of the entire book in a later post.

-(7) Alfonse Ratisbonne was a Jew by birth and an atheist by conviction.
+(7) M. Alfonse Ratisbonne was a Jew by birth and a "freethinker" by conviction.
 In his own words, he "had never opened a book of religion nor even read a single page of the Bible."
 However, in 1842, at the age of 29, he made a visit to Rome, and met a fellow Frenchman who attempted to convert him.
 Ratisbonne described his experience in a letter a few months after the event, and this has been faithfully reproduced by William James in his classic work, The Varieties of Religious Experience (1902).

 According to his testimony, he treated his friend's attempts at proselytism as a bit of a joke.
 They had only two or three conversations, and his friend got him to hang a religious medal around his neck, and to read out a short prayer to the Virgin Mary.
 Although he had been in a rather jocular mood when he read it, the words of the prayer haunted him for several days.
 Then, one night he had a disturbed dream featuring a black cross.